observIQ/bindplane-agent/processor/metricextractprocessor/README.md

 ```

 ### Extract metric attributes
 The following configuration extracts the status and endpoint values from the body of a log.
 These values are used as metric attributes.
-For each unique combination observed, a unique metric count is created.
 ```yaml
 processors:
     metricextract: